dkumar2701/mybots/README.md

 # Assignment 7

-TO RUN THE CODE:
+## TO RUN THE CODE:
-Run the _runRandomBody.py_ file.
-This creates a new solution class of ID 0 (a random robot) and plays a simulation for this robot.
-This assignment does not include evolution, so each time this file is run, a new random robot is created.
-The "preferLastChain" and "preferLastY" constants in constants.py can be changed to make the robot more or less elongated.
+### Multiple Trials
+Run the _multSearch.py_ file to run **searchNum** number of parallel hill climber trials.
+This code runs the trials, generates fitness curves for each trial (which is saved in _MultSearchFig.png_, shows a random robot from generation 0, and shows a simulation of the best robot across all trials.

+If you want to run only one trial, set

 My code is primarily in the solution.py and node.py files, and correspond to the SOLUTION class (which creates a random robot) and the NODE class (which creates a random link, this readme will use NODE and link interchangeably).
 Code for the rest of the files was completed following the ludobots tutorials at www.reddit.com/r/ludobots and pyrosim was used for robot simulations.